Texas A&M College of Dentistry

 How can a re-applicant become more competitive?

-- All re-applicants must be enrolled in coursework to be considered as a competitive candidate.
+- All re-applicants must be enrolled in coursework to be considered as a well-prepared candidate.
 We recommend taking post bac coursework in the biological sciences or a one-year master's degree in biomedical sciences to further prepare for the dental school curriculum, keep current with study skills and prove to the Admissions Committee the applicant's motivation and preparedness. (for example: anatomy, physiology, biochemistry II, microbiology, histology, neuroscience, cell & molecular biology, immunology)

 - Re-applicants need to critically review their applications for areas that may need further work: biological science coursework, DAT scores, GPA, community service and volunteer work, general dental office shadowing experience.